Monday 15th July, St Paul's Cathedral

 The highest award than a society or club can nominate one of it's members for.
 These are difficult to receive and are for the most considerable effort.

-Reserved for those who have served at the highest levels of BLSA, typically as members of the BLSA Board or Student Trustees of the charity.
+Reserved for those who have served at the highest levels of BLSA, typically as members of the BLSA Board.

 St Pauls Cathedral

 The cathedral is one of the most famous and most recognisable sights of London, with its dome, framed by the spires of Wren's City churches, dominating the skyline for 300 years.
 St Paul's Cathedral occupies a significant place in the national identity of the English population.
 It is the central subject of much promotional material, as well as postcard images of the dome standing tall, surrounded by the smoke and fire of the Blitz.

 Important services held at St Paul's have included the funerals of Lord Nelson, the Duke of Wellington, Sir Winston Churchill and Margaret Thatcher; Jubilee celebrations for Queen Victoria; peace services marking the end of the First and Second World Wars; the wedding of Charles, Prince of Wales, and Lady Diana Spencer, the launch of the Festival of Britain and the thanksgiving services for the Golden Jubilee, the 80th Birthday and the Diamond Jubilee of Elizabeth II.

 A final dinner to commemorate the 4, 5, 6 or 7 years our Finalists have contributed to the Barts and The London community.
 For the last 3 years this has been at the historic Royal College of Physicians, with awards given out throughout the evening.

 What better way for our Finalists to say goodbye to our lovely Charterhouse Square Campus than with a summer BBQ on the lawn.
 We'll ask if you have any dietary requirements so just turn up and have fun!